-White Plains, NY Medicaid Planning Attorneys
+White Plains Medicaid Benefits Attorneys

 Many seniors recognize the importance of implementing traditional estate planning techniques such as having a will or revocable trust, executing a durable power of attorney and preparing advance health care directives.
 But often overlooked is the importance of Medicaid Planning for long-term care (LTC) in a nursing home.
 With the average cost of private nursing home care in Westchester County being roughly $12,000 per month, without proper planning a mere two year period of private pay nursing home care will deplete the assets you could otherwise leave to your family by nearly $300,000.
 And contrary to what many people mistakenly believe, Medicare benefits (not to be confused with Medicaid benefits) do not cover the cost of LTC.